OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 `/groups` lists, creates, and manages groups of users.
 They can be used to allocate resource permissions more flexibly.
-For example, at any time a user can be added or removed from a group and all previously shared files are automatically become accessible or inaccessible, respectively.
+For example, at any time a user can be added or removed from a group and all previously shared files automatically become accessible or inaccessible, respectively.

 ### `/groups` Are Resources